nus-cs2103-AY2122S1/ip/docs/README.md

 ### Show all commands: ```help```

-Show all the available commands and formats for the user input that the Genie understands.
+Show all the available commands and formats for the user input that the genie.Genie understands.

 *Format:* ```help```